e9x/jsc.js-bridge/README.md

 node ./index.js --once
 ```

-JS output is found in the new `dist` folder
+JS output is found in the `dist/` folder